 Notes

-1 This is a compilation of the Residential Tenancies Regulations 1989 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 July 2013 of the Residential Tenancies Regulations 1989 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table